stardustscience/ParaviewCustomModules/README.md

 To use these, run 'Make' in the download directory.
 This will invoke Kitware's 	python_filter_generator.py to create .xml files for each.
 These can then be added to Paraview using Tools->Manage Plugins.

+**SampleDataSet**: Sample a volumetric dataset using a scalar variable as a probability function.
+See the ReadMe in the SampleDensity subdirectory for more info.
+This one requires Paraview 5.8.0 or newer.

 ## License

 ParaviewCustomModules have been developed primarily by Greg Abram with funding from the US Department of Energy's Office of Science ASCR program (Dr. Laura Biven, program manager) through sub-award from Los Alamos National Laboratory; and from the Texas Advanced Computing Center at the University of Texas at Austin.